lickx/oscollar-dev/README.md

 Branches:

 master - Generic version maximizing compatibility with old OpenSim versions
-osgrid - OsGrid version utilizing all modern features of OpenSim 0.9
+osgrid - OsGrid version utilizing all modern features of OpenSim 0.9+ and OsGrid
 inworldz - OsCollar for Halcyon grids like InWorldz

-A reference collar is available in the region 'Kinky Hub' in [OsGrid](https://www.osgrid.org).
-The hypergrid address to get there is 'hg.osgrid.org:80:Kinky Hub'.
-With your avatar from any open grid, copy/paste the address in the World Map, then press Search followed by Teleport.

-UUIDs referenced by code and notecards refer to assets on the OsGrid.org asset server.
+UUIDs referenced by code and notecards refer to assets on the OsGrid.org asset server